Victoria Park, St. John's: Amenities

 Victoria Park's amenities include a baseball field, sledding hill, playground, dog park, community garden, and a former pool house used by community groups.
 Other features including a decommissioned World War I-era field gun and bronze monument by Morgan Macdonald entitled "100 Faces of the Great War."

 Friends of Victoria Park

 The Friends of Victoria Park are a community group established in 1998 following the closure of Victoria Park's public pool two years earlier.
-The group organizes day camps, operates the pool house, and organizes the Victoria Park Lantern Festival.
+The group organizes day camps, operates the pool house, and organisms the Victoria Park Lantern Festival.
 The Lantern Festival or "Lantern Fest" typically takes place on the last Saturday in July and has been ongoing for more than 20 years.